babel/babel/README.md

 #### Require hook

-All subsequent files required by node will be transformed by 6to5.
+All subsequent files required by node with the extensions `.es6` and `.js` will be transformed by 6to5.
 The polyfill specified in [Polyfill](#polyfill) is also required.

 ```javascript
 require("6to5/register");